 North America is leading the global multiple sclerosis drugs market.
 The rising number of hospitalization procedures, increasing prevalence of MS, expanding healthcare infrastructure, and surging healthcare expenditure in the U.S. and Canada are driving the market growth.
-The rising concentration of pharmaceutical companies in R&D activities for developing novel drugs for the treatment of MS is driving the market growth.
-As per the Institute for Clinical and Economic Review (ICER), the U.S. spends around USD 28,000 million annually for the treatment of MS. The reimbursement programs in the U.S. and Canada are rising the adoption of the treatment.
+The rising concentration of pharmaceutical companies in R&D activities for developing novel drugs for treating MS is driving the market growth.
+As per the Institute for Clinical and Economic Review (ICER), the U.S. spends around USD 28,000 million annually for the treatment of MS. The reimbursement programs in the U.S. and Canada are raising the adoption of the treatment.
 According to the National Multiple Sclerosis Society, around 291 per 100,000 people in Canada are suffering from MS. Whereas, in the U.S., 450,000 people are suffering from MS. Additionally, the National Multiple Sclerosis Society (NMSS) and Multiple Sclerosis Association of America (MSAA), are actively engaged in educating people regarding the symptoms and advanced treatments for MS. Similarly, the leading players are actively working in the field to attend to the existence of strong unmet needs in the clinical segment and the rising demand for highly effective and rapidly acting medications.
-For instance, Biogen Idec introduced Plegridy, a long-acting PEGylated variant of its Avonex interferon.
-The U.S. is the biggest market for firms, such as Biogen, Novartis AG, and Sanofi SA, which is further boosting the market growth.
+The U.S. is the biggest market for firms such as Biogen, Novartis AG, and Sanofi SA, further boosting the market growth.

 In Asia Pacific, the multiple sclerosis drugs market is majorly driven by a large pool of patients suffering from MS in China and Japan, the launch and approval of new products, and growing investments by leading market players.
-To attend to the dire situation, the government is actively working to develop the healthcare infrastructure and is increasing its healthcare expenditure for the same.
-Additionally, leading players in the region are engaging in agreements with the local drug manufacturers to develop technologically advanced products.
-In January 2018, Biogen collaborated with Eisai Co.
-Ltd. to co-promote Tecfidera, Tysabri, and Avonex in Japan.
+The governments are actively working to develop the healthcare infrastructure and are increasing their healthcare expenditure for the same.
+Additionally, leading players in the region are engaging in agreements with local drug manufacturers to develop technologically advanced products.
 Moreover, the well-improved distribution network in pharma-emerging nations is also supporting the regional market.

-Middle East and Africa is expected to witness sluggish growth in the multiple sclerosis drug market.
+The Middle East and Africa are expected to witness sluggish growth in the multiple sclerosis drugs market.
 In Africa, lack of knowledge regarding the treatment options for MS, the high cost of drugs, and less development in medical facilities are the factors hampering the market growth.
-However, increasing prevalence of MS will create lucrative opportunities for the market in the years to come.
-As per the recent meta-analysis study, around 54.8–85/100,000 people are suffering from MS in the region.
-The Middle East North Africa Committee for Research and Treatment in Multiple Sclerosis (MENACTRIMS) is actively working to provide education regarding the ssymptoms, treatment, and effects of MS. Due to the increasing incidence of the disease in Latin America, the government has been compelled to develop preventative measures in the form of guidelines and recommendations.
+However, the increasing prevalence of MS will create lucrative opportunities for the market in the years to come.
+The Middle East North Africa Committee for Research and Treatment in Multiple Sclerosis (MENACTRIMS) is actively working to provide education regarding the symptoms, treatment, and effects of MS. Due to the increasing incidence of the disease in Latin America, the government has been compelled to develop preventative measures in the form of guidelines and recommendations.
 In addition, government agencies are undertaking several public awareness efforts to educate patients about the various possible treatment alternatives.
 In addition, as per capita health expenditures increase, product demand will increase, increasing the growth of the Latin American market for multiple sclerosis drugs.
 However, the high cost of multiple sclerosis treatments would have a negative impact on the growth rate of multiple sclerosis drugs over the projection period.

 |Report Coverage||Revenue Forecast, Competitive Landscape, Growth Factors, Environment & Regulatory Landscape and Trends|